rackerlabs/technical-blog/_posts/2013-03-06-clustered-storage-on-rackspace-opencloud.markdown

 After creating the cloud network and putting two instances on it, we'll create and attach two Cloud Block Storage volumes - one to each server.
 These are Luns exported directly to hypervisors and attached to instances as block devices.
 The highlights of CBS are that they're mobile (you can attach/detach these volumes to various servers), customizable (it's now possible to have 100GB of storage on an instance with 512MB of RAM), and relatively inexpensive.

 After attaching these CBS volumes to their servers, we'll use DRBD to create a replicated storage volume.
 If you haven't used DRBD yet, you probably have a use-case so check out their project at [drbd.org](http://www.drbd.org/).
 Basically it is block-level replication between servers.
 This technology is useful for making nearly any technology redundant.
 Traditionally we only see DRBD over a dedicated physical ethernet interface or bond on physical servers, but this is the cloud and we have a different model.

-We will initially create a DRBD volume in a Primary/Secondary configuration, then move on to a dual-primary setup and use a distributed filesystem technology called [GFS2](http://en.wikipedia.org/wiki/GFS2).
+We initially create a DRBD volume in a Primary/Secondary configuration, then move on to a dual-primary setup and use a distributed filesystem technology called [GFS2](http://en.wikipedia.org/wiki/GFS2).
 Through clever locking this will allow us to have both of our servers mount the DRBD volume at the same time with read/write access.

 After GFS2 we will look at building a highly scalable GlusterFS environment on CentOS, with 4 Gluster servers in distributed replica-2 configuration, and 2 web servers accessing a Gluster volume hosted on the 4-node cluster.

-### A quick overview of the steps
+#### A quick overview of the steps

   * Creating a Cloud Network
   * Creating two Cloud Block Storage volumes